gazay/about-postcss/postcss.en.md

 *Andrey Sitnik, Evil Martians*

-## План
+## Plan

-1. Why we need to compile CSS?
+1. Why do we need to compile CSS?
-2. What is a problems with preprocessors?
+2. What are the problems with preprocessors?
 3. What is PostCSS?
-4. What is PostCSS benefits?
+4. What are the PostCSS benefits?
 5. Who uses PostCSS?

 ## *Part 1* Problem